-The Government, in its reviews and consultations, has established that the bottom line in ineffectiveness of self-regulation, can be collapsed down to size of the media industry - and revenue returns to mainstream media, exponential growth in social media platforms and usage as well as a lack of will.
+The Government, in its reviews and consultations, has found that the current self-regulation of the Media industry has been ineffective due to the size of the media industry - and revenue returns to mainstream media, exponential growth in social media platforms and usage as well as a lack of will.

-The policy aims to have a proactive approach on:

-- a) media professional development for quality, content and responsibility through schools of journalism, bridging journalism practice training and awareness; and - b) legislation for establishment of self-regulatory mechanisms at practitioner's level including mechanisms for: - i) establishment of media professionals' body with their own code of ethics, - ii) a complaint receiving body on media issues, and - iii) a media arbitration tribunal.
+The policy aims to have a proactive approach on media professional development for quality, content and responsibility through schools of journalism, bridging journalism practice training and awareness; and legislation for establishment of more effective self-regulatory mechanisms at practitioner's level including mechanisms for establishment of media professionals' body with their own code of ethics, a complaint receiving body on media issues, and a media arbitration tribunal.